bayardw/IdentityServer4.Authorization.Code/README.md

 If the authentication with the IdP goes well, the client home/index page will enumerate the claims passed in on the Access Token.

 ## Technology Stack Choices
-The choice between IdentityServer3 and IdentityServer4 was almost arbitrary.
-The example client project worked with both.
-In the end, IdentityServer4 won out because getting logging output and therefore debugging was marginally easier; problems show up right away in the command line window.
+IdentityServer4 was chosen because getting logging output and therefore debugging was so easy; problems show up right away in the command line window.

 The choice of Owin (.Net Framework, pre-Core) for the client was purely for expediency.
 The project that drove the initial coding required calling into some legacy code that proved harder in .Net Core.

 ## IdentityServer4
-The primary role of an Identity Provider (IdP) is to verify that a user is who they claim to be.
-Knowing that doesn't always provide all the clues as to how a robust provider like IdentityServer4 operates.
-IdentityServer4 also:
+Verifing that a user is who they claim to be is the primary role of an Identity Provider (IdP).
+A robust provider like IdentityServer4 also:
 - Provides screens for user to enter their username and password
 - Reads the user database / datastore
 - Keeps the user logged into the IdP itself using Cookie Middleware (configurable) so that subsequent calls don't show the login screen until the session expires